All Episodes

 He inherited a gross domestic product of only 1.4%, very little inflation, next to zero.

-And now we've had what, nine straight months in a row of not transitory but record high inflation.
+And now we've had, what, nine straight months in a row of not transitory, but record high inflation.

-And now they're trying to fix it, and that's resulting in what, four months in a row with a 75 basis point increase in interest rates, which now is impacting, as I told you it would, the housing housing in America.
+And that's resulting in, what, four months in a row with a 75 basis point increase in interest rates, which now is impacting, as I told you it would, the housing in America.

-That the market is absolutely in the toilet.
+The market is absolutely in the toilet.

-New home construction is stopping all over the country, with a few rare exceptions.
+New home construction is stopping all over the country with a few rare exceptions.

-I mean, Florida's gonna hang in there, prices, home values will hang in there in Florida as well, a lot better than other places in the country.
+Prices, home values will hang in there in Florida as well, a lot better than other places in the country.

-Um, so if you have a state that's taking in new population, you will fare much better.
+So if you have a state that's taking in new population, you will fare much better.

-But for the rest of America, new home construction will stop, sale of pre-existing homes will stop, uh, and of course, home values will then begin to plummet as well as your uh, you know, your stocks, your retirement accounts, your 401ks, your IRAs.
+And of course, home values will then begin to plummet as well as your, you know, your stocks, your retirement accounts, your 401ks, your IRAs.

-There's not a single thing they can do to say that they've been successful at.
+So it is, you know, all of everything that they have done, there's not a single thing they can do to say that they've been successful at.

 Are you better off 22 months into Joe Biden's presidency than you were before he became president?